benningtonlee7/Dependency-Parser-With-Neural-Networks/README.md

 # Dependency-Parser-With-Neural-Networks

-## Abstract
+This is an unofficial implmentation of [A Fast and Accurate Dependency Parser using Neural Networks](https://www.aclweb.org/anthology/D14-1082/).
 This work proposes a way of learning a neural network classifier for use in a greedy, transition-based dependency parser.
 This classifier learns and uses a relatively small number of dense features and achieves an about 2% improvement in unlabeled and labeled attachment scores on both English and Chinese datasets compared to dependency parsers that classify based on millions of sparse indicator features.

-## Introduction
 As the basis of this parser, we employ the arc-standard system.
 We will train a feed-forward neural network to predict the transitions of an arc-standard dependency parser.
 The input to this network will be a representation of the current state (including words on the stack and buffer).
 The output will be a transition (shift, left_arc, right_arc), together with a dependency relation label.

 ## Prequisites: Installing necessary packages